backuppc/cygwin-rsyncd/README.md

 Download and run cygwin-rsyncd-3.1.2.1_installer.exe to install rsyncd on your WinXX client for doing BackupPC backups.

-Clone the git respository at https://github.com/backuppc/cygwin-rsyncd.git if you want to customize and build your own cygwin-rsyncd executable (eg: presetting some configuration parameters for your site).
+Clone the git repository at https://github.com/backuppc/cygwin-rsyncd.git if you want to customize and build your own cygwin-rsyncd executable (eg: presetting some configuration parameters for your site).